utcjcao/ASSU/docs/git_strategy.md

 - Name the PR descriptively (ex: `feat: add hero text component`)
 - Use the [PR template](../.github/pull_request_template.md).
 - Keep PRs focused and small (1 feature or fix per PR)
-- Run all pre-commit checks (lint, type check, tests)
+- Run all pre-commit checks (lint, type check, tests).
+This is done automatically by ci.yml.

 ---